 There are anumerous of properties in Erdington which have some sort of restriction or requirement of consent to carry out external alterations.
 Part of the conveyancing in Erdington should determine what restrictions are applicable and advising you as part of a ROT that should be sent to you.

 My conveyancer has informed me that lack of planning permission insurance is needed on my purchase.
 What is the level of cover for Erdington conveyancing?

 The right level of lack of planning permission indemnity insurance should be dictated by who your lender.
 It would differ for example between Santander and Virgin Money.
 Conveyancing practitioners as opposed to borrowers take out such insurances.

 I am currently in the process of buying my council flat in Erdington.
 I have a mortgage agreed with Santander.
 Conveyancing is new to me.
 Can I proceed without a solicitor easily?
 I think we can but we keep being told I should have one.
 Any advice?

 It is not advisable to proceed with a house purchase without a solicitor.
 The council's solicitor are not acting for you.
 You need a solicitor for a number reasons.
 One of which is to verify what plans the Council have for repairs and refurbishment for the next five years.
 Many leaseholders have been stung for contributions of thousands of pounds.
-In any event, if you are getting a mortgage with Nottingham, you will need to appoint a solicitor on the Nottingham conveyancing panel.
+In any event, if you are getting a mortgage with Santander, you will need to appoint a solicitor on the Santander conveyancing panel.